5.11: Remote probes took the photographs

 “The radiation experiments produced data which confirmed that the design of the hardware that Apollo astronauts would use on their lunar missions beginning in 1969 would protect them from average and greater than average short-term exposure to solar particle events.”

-The Apollo cameras were shielding for the film in themselves - anything that stands between a radiation emitter and a target is a shield, and the film was specially designed to withstand periods of vacuum (to which it was not exposed for long).
-Comparing systems designed for long periods of continuous exposure to vacuum and potential solar flares with short term lunar missions is not the best way of proving your case, particularly when a small amount of investigative work shows that you don’t understand the subject.
+The Apollo cameras were shielding for the film in themselves - anything that stands between a radiation emitter and a target is a shield, and the film was specially designed to withstand periods of vacuum.
+Comparing systems designed for long periods in lunar orbit with short term lunar missions is not the best way of proving your case, particularly when a small amount of investigative work shows that you don’t understand the subject.

 What about photographs from the lunar surface?
 Were there any taken there?
 Well, yes there were, by the Surveyor probes, probes that also looked at surface temperature and radiation levels.